-At Wilkinson Sword we engineer the unbeatable tools that help men and women to bring out their sharpest style from head to toe — and that includes the delicate area in question.
+At Wilkinson Sword we engineer the unbeatable tools that help men and women to bring out their sharpest style from head to toe — and that includes razors for your pubic and delicate areas.
 The Hydro 5 Men’s Body Groomer uses five bi-directional blades to provide effortless motion, and contains water-activated gel pools that protect your skin from irritation.

 Meanwhile, the Hydro Silk Bikini Razor shaves, trims, shapes and hydrates all in one go, with ultra-thin blades, a protective comb and an infusion of Aloe and Vitamin E to leave you feeling fresh down there.